Understanding Nonprofit Endowment: All You Need to Know

 4. Term endowment

-With term endowments, the donor determines when the organization can access the principal amount and leaves it to the nonprofit to decide whether to spend it or hold it in the market.
+With term endowment funds, the donor determines when the organization can access the principal amount and leaves it to the nonprofit to decide whether to spend it or hold it in the market.

-The organization’s board of directors establishes this endowment type to support the nonprofit’s long-term goals.
-Quasi endowments allow the board to invest some of the organization’s funds to plan and sustain the charity over time.
-The board determines when the principal amount can be taken out and spent.
+The organization’s board of directors establishes this endowment fund type to support the nonprofit’s long-term goals.
+Quasi-endowments allow the board to invest some of the organization’s funds to plan and sustain the charity over time.
+The board determines when the principal amount can be taken out and spent as part of the organization’s investment policy.

 3 Essential Nonprofit Endowment Spending Policies